konstantinosmitsides/kiraka/README.md

 In DocMode, you have the freedom to see the whole text and read it at your own pace.
 We also have some extra features you may find useful.
 These are controlled via the control panel above the text.

 Features include:
-- $\color{blue}{Pointer}$: Enhance your reading with a karaoke-style pointer.
+- **Pointer:** Enhance your reading with a karaoke-style pointer.
 Customise the pointer by adjusting its length and colour for optimal tracking, and set its speed to match your preferred reading pace WPM.
-- $\color{blue}{HyperBold}$: Bold the beginning of words to create artificial fixation points with varying degrees.
+- **HyperBold:** Bold the beginning of words to create artificial fixation points with varying degrees.
 This feature helps in improving reading speed by guiding your visual focus.
-- $\color{blue}{Others}$:
+- **Others:**
-    - $\color{darkblue}{Dark\ Mode}$: Switch to Dark Mode for a reading experience in low-light conditions.
+    - **Dark Mode:** Switch to Dark Mode for a reading experience in low-light conditions.
-    - $\color{darkblue}{Focused\ Reading}$: Choose to only display the pointer, hiding the rest of the text.
+    - **Focused Reading:** Choose to only display the pointer, hiding the rest of the text.
 This helps minimise regression (unnecessary re-reading), enhancing concentration.
-    - $\color{darkblue}{Font\ Customisation}$: Freely adjust the font size to suit your visual preference, ensuring comfort and readability.
+    - **Font Customisation:** Freely adjust the font size to suit your visual preference, ensuring comfort and readability.

 ### FlashMode